Game genres and classifications

 Recently I’ve been enjoying Gungrave Overdose, which you might remember as being reviewed as a solid little action game with a ridiculous 15 dollar retail price.
 With a solid combat system and great presentation, you could do a lot worse in the genre.

 The question is, what genre am I talking about?
 The obvious answer is that this is an “action game”.
 But even though you shoot many enemies, this isn’t Gears of War or Rainbow Six.
 Gungrave is all about racking up multiple kills in a row with successive attacks, and using your limited arsenal to create combos.
 Playing it as a simple run-and-gun makes it a far more mindless experience than it actually is.
-So to be more specific, I would classify this as a “Devil May Cry”- like, something that most reviews agree with. → Read the rest
+So to be more specific, I would classify this as a “Devil May Cry”- like, something that most reviews agree with.
+But in my travels, I have even seen the game described in the same sentence as Tomb Raider.

 Lame Discussion: Console War – Part 1